Montrichardia arborescens

-Montrichardia arborescens, the yautia madera, or moco-moco, is a tropical plant grows along river banks, swamps, or creeks to a maximum height of 9'.
-They consist of arrow shaped leaves that are food sources for animal species.
+Montrichardia arborescens, the yautia madera, or moco-moco, is a tropical plant growing along river banks, swamps, or creeks.
+They consist of arrow shaped leaves that are food sources for some animal species.
 The plant produces inflorescences which then leave a fruit of Montrichardia arborescens which is edible and can be cooked.
-Its fruiting spadices produces large infructescences, which contain about 80 edible yellow fruits.
+Its fruiting spadices produces large infructescences, which contain about 80 edible yellow fruit.

 Distribution

 Montrichardia arborescens is most commonly found in South America in areas of the Caribbean and Mesoamerica including Puerto Rico, Panama, Guyana, Suriname, Venezuela, Brazil, Colombia, and more.
 Montrichardia arborescens is native to the tropical Americas and the West Indies.